Western Canal

 As Britain's railways expanded during the 19th century, iron lattice girder bridges became a feature of the network.
 Subsequently, railway companies began taking over the older canal companies and soon lattice girder bridges were being constructed on canals as well.

-The Ashton, Peak Forest and Macclesfield Canals were acquired by the Manchester, Sheffield and Lincolnshire Railway Company on the 1 January 1847 to become collectively known as the Western Canal.
-An undertaking of the new owner was to replace several original wooden footbridges with lattice footbridges.
-Six of these bridges have been identified but their dates of construction are unknown.
+The Ashton, Peak Forest and Macclesfield Canals were acquired by the Manchester, Sheffield and Lincolnshire Railway Company on the 1 Jan 1847 to become collectively known as the Western Canal.
+An undertaking of the new owner was to replace several original wooden footbridges with lattice girder footbridges.
+Seven of these bridges have been identified but their dates of construction are unknown.

-Jeremy Brook Footbridge on the Ashton Canal at the bottom of Pottinger Street, Ashton-under-Lyne, 4 February 2006.
+Jeremy Brook Footbridge on the Ashton Canal at the bottom of Pottinger St, Ashton-under-Lyne, Feb 2006.

-This view is looking towards Iron Aqueduct over Crime Lane, which is just beyond the bridge.
+This view is looking towards Iron Aqueduct over Crime Ln, which is just beyond the bridge.

-Stanley Footbridge, which connects to Astley Street and Charles Street, Dukinfield, 20 June 1965.
+Stanley Footbridge, which connects to Astley St and Charles St, Dukinfield, 1957.

-This view is looking towards Ashton-under-Lyne with Stanley Swivel Bridge in the background.
+This view is looking towards Hyde with Stanley Swivel Bridge in the foreground.

-Apethorn Footbridge on the Lower Peak Forest Canal at the bottom of Apethorn Lane, Hyde, 25 February 1979.
+Apethorn Footbridge on the Lower Peak Forest Canal at the bottom of Apethorn Ln, Hyde, Feb 1979.

 This view is looking towards Hyde.